David Foster (album)

-David Foster is a self-titled solo album by David Foster, released in 1986.
+David Foster is a solo album by David Foster, released in 1986.
 The album is mainly instrumental with two duet-style songs featuring rare vocals from Foster himself.
 This work led to Foster receiving the Juno Award for "Instrumental Artist of the Year" in 1986 and 1987, and a Grammy Award nomination for "Best Pop Instrumental Performance" in 1986.
 Co-producer Humberto Gatica was also nominated for a Grammy Award in 1986 for "Best Engineered Recording" for this album.

 Background and writing

 After producing numerous commercially successful albums for other artists during the 1980s, David Foster released his first major label debut in 1986.
 The album features many of Foster's friends and collaborators from the Los Angeles-area studio musician scene who had worked with him on previous releases including his first solo album "The Best of Me" and the St. Elmo's Fire soundtrack.

 The first track is the instrumental version of the "Love Theme" from the 1985 film St. Elmo's Fire, which also appears on the film's soundtrack.
 Foster received a Juno Award for "Producer of the Year" for that album in 1986.
 A video was produced for this song, featuring a storyline where Foster is writing the song on piano interspersed with scenes of him pursuing a girl riding on horseback.

 The second track is from the 1985 Spielberg film The Color Purple.
 The CD soundtrack for this film features a different track entitled "High Life/Proud Theme" (1:12), and it is not clear if this version actually appears in the movie.
 The song was composed by award-winning producer Quincy Jones, his frequent co-writer Rod Temperton and arranger Jeremy Lubbock.
 All three were nominated for the Academy Award for "Original Music Score" in 1985 for their work on this soundtrack.

 The third track "Flight of the Snowbirds" is inspired by the Canadian Forces Snowbirds aerobatic flying team.
 Foster was subsequently made an honorary member of the Snowbirds.

 The fourth track, "All That My Heart Can Hold," would be covered with Spanish lyrics by singer Luis Miguel as "Ayer" (Yesterday).
 "Ayer" was the first single released from his Grammy-winning album, Aries, and was also a #1 hit in both Mexico and the US.
 It also would be covered by Wendy Moten from her album Time for Change, with lyrics written by Linda Thompson.